Jennifer Winquist Professor of Psychology firstname.lastname@example.org 219.464.6841 College of Arts and Sciences (ASB) Room 255

 Jennifer Winquist joined the faculty in 1999.
 Her background is in Social Psychology and she primarily teaches courses focused on research methods and statistics.
-Over the years she has done research in the fields of group decision making, depression, and rumination.
-Her current focus is on applying research on learning and memory to the classroom.
-As part of this work she has written a Statistics textbook and is currently working on an Introductory Research Methods and Statistics book.
-In addition, Dr. Winquist welcomes students into her lab, where students conduct high quality replications.
+Over the years she has done research in the fields of group decision making, depression, rumination, and learning/memory.
+Her current focus is on “giving science away” by working with students who do research with community organizations to help further the organizational mission.
+In addition to this work, she has written a Statistics textbook and is currently working on an open source Introductory Research Methods and Statistics book.
 When she isn’t at work, Dr. Winquist and her husband enjoy time with their twins, hiking, gaming, and playing bass guitar.

 PhD. in Social Psychology from University of Illinois at Chicago